Tuesday, December 25, 2012

 N. 24.
 The Knight, means Departure (1).
 [S departure; R same; F & D Départ = Departure]

 N. 25.
 The Page, Good Stranger [or foreigner].
 [S stranger or foreigner; R Stranger; F Étranger = Stranger; D Bon Étranger = Good Stranger.
 See also Etteilla, 4th Cahier Supplement, p.
 145, where he says "étranger: nous y avons mal-à-propre ajouté le mot bon = stranger [or foreigner]: we have inappropriately added the word good, and p.
-147, where he changes the keyword to Étranger without the Bon
+147, where he changes the keyword to Étranger without the Bon.
+Bon also has the sense of the English "decent."
+Patreekotheartist suggests "kind stranger."
+In my view that would be "gentil"; however, that's what a decent stranger would be.]

 N. 26.
 10 of batons, Betrayal.
 [R & D; Treason]